 Study abroad choices are often limited for engineering students, as the curriculum is often quite rigid and STEM courses from foreign universities do not always transfer.
 However, in dedication to our mission to help as many Americans as possible have an international college experience, JCU offers engineering courses during our summer sessions.

 Our summer engineering courses, including MA 495: Differential Equations, ENGR 210: Statics and ENGR 213: Thermodynamics, allow engineering students to experience a summer in Rome without disrupting graduation plans.
 Our 5-week summer sessions offer a perfect short-term abroad experience: enough time to get to know John Cabot University’s picturesque Roman neighborhood and to gain a deeper understanding of Italian culture without missing semester back at your home university.

 John Cabot University is an American university accredited by the Middle States Commission on Higher Education, meaning that our American-accredited courses will transfer back to your university seamlessly.
-Your federal financial aid is also transferable, in addition to our own scholarships for study abroad students.
+Your federal financial aid is transferable, and JCU Summer Engineering Scholarships of $500 per session are available for eligible engineering majors.

 Rome will truly inspire engineering majors.
 The ancient Romans achieved incredible engineering accomplishments throughout their vast empire, witnessed by the fact that many of these structures are still standing two thousand years later.
 Engineers continued to learn from and work in Rome over the centuries, and their houses, palaces, bridges, and parks offer a living museum of engineering and architectural feats through the years.